Latroids and code invariants: R-linear codes

 The next example clarifies our reason for explicitly considering $\mathcal{R}^n$ in the previous proposition.

-\begin{example} Let $R$ be a finite field $\F_q$ and let $\Cc\subseteq\F_q^n$ be a linear block code.
+\begin{example} Let $R$ be a finite field $\F_q$, and let $\Cc\subseteq\F_q^n$ be a linear block code.
 It is well known that the dimension is a modular function from the set of vector subspaces of $\F_q^n$ to $\Z$.
 Therefore, $(\rho_{\Cc},\dim,\F_q^n)$ is a $\Z$-latroid by Proposition~\ref{proposition:latroidcode}.
 In this case, the rectangular subspaces of $\F_q^n$ are direct products of copies of $\F_q$ and $\{0\}$.
 In particular, the rectangular subspaces are in bijection with the subsets of $[n]$.
-Therefore, we can construct an associated matroid proceeding as in Remark~\ref{remark:latroidtomatroid}.
-This matroid is exactly the standard matroid that we associate to a code endowed with the Hamming metric. \end{example}
+Therefore, we can construct an associated matroid as in Remark~\ref{remark:latroidtomatroid}.
+This matroid coincides with the matroid that we usually associate to a code endowed with the Hamming metric. \end{example}

 We point out that modular functions and modular supports were defined independently in two different contexts.
 So, even though they are both called modular, they are not the same class of functions.
-However, there are cases in which modular supports are also modular functions.
+However, there are situations where modular supports are also modular functions.
 For instance, we now show that a standard modular support is also a strictly increasing modular function on the lattice $\mathcal{R}^n$, if $R$ is a principal ideal ring.
-We begin considering the case when $R$ is a finite chain ring.
+We start by considering the case where $R$ is a finite chain ring.